TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/dss_display_test.md

 [TOC]
 # Introduction

+\cond SOC_AM62LX
+This example tests the complete video pipeline configuration of DSS and displays it on a video port.
+DSS includes one video pipelines:
+    - Video lite pipeline (VIDL1)

+The example allocates frame buffers and prepares test pattern for frame buffers for VIDL pipeline in DDR.
+The example configures VIDL pipeline for different attributes like input frame format, frame size and more.
+The mentioned VIDL configurations are done as part of DSS driver sysconfig options shown below.

+\endcond

+\cond SOC_AM62X || SOC_AM62PX
 This example tests the complete video pipeline configuration of DSS and displays it on a video port.
 DSS includes two video pipelines:
     - Video pipeline (VID)